github/site-policy/Policies/github-enterprise-cloud-addendum.md

 - Eligible User: means an individual who is designated as a member of the Customer's Enterprise Cloud organization by having their individual GitHub account associated with the Customer's Enterprise Cloud account.
 - Essential Services: means the services essential to GitHub's core version control functionality, including features and services such as creating, forking, and cloning repositories; creating, committing, and merging branches; creating, reviewing, and merging pull requests; and, web, API, and Git client interfaces to the core Git workflows.
 The following are examples of peripheral features and services not included: webhooks, Gists, Pages, or email notifications.
 - Outage: means the interruption of an Essential Service that affects more than 50% of Active Users.
-- Scheduled Downtime: means maintenance or updates to the Service (including to any servers or other hardware required to host the Service), which has been scheduled in advance, during which the Service may be down or inaccessible to Users.
 - Service Credit: a dollar credit, calculated as set forth below, that we may credit back to an eligible account.

 ### Enterprise Cloud Uptime SLA